-What’s in a Review template
+What’s in a Playbook

-A template is built in three nested layers — Topics at the top, Positions inside each Topic, Rules inside each Position.| Layer | What it is |
+A Playbook is built in three nested layers — Topics at the top, Positions inside each Topic, Rules inside each Position.

 - Weekly working time does not exceed 40 hours.